Previous Page Next Page

 3432 Request from Law Enforcement

-3433 Request from Records Management Group or Attorneys Representing DFPS
+3433 Request from Records Management Group (RMG), Attorneys Representing DFPS, or the Office of the Inspector General (OIG)

-After the requirements in the sections listed above are met, the supervisor, worker V, or program administrator:
+After the requirements in the sections listed above are met, the intake supervisor, worker V, or PA:

-• Sends the recorded call to the requestor by a DFPS email, which is automatically encrypted.
+• Sends the recorded call to the requester by DFPS email, which is automatically encrypted.

 • Burns the recorded call to CD if the file is too large for email.